fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

     table.find_all('tr')[3].find_all('td')[2]
     ```

     The preceding code generates the following output:

     ```
     <td>M.Tech</td>
     ```

 We have learned how to extract tag-based information from an HTML file.

-**Note**

-In the next section, we will focus on fetching content from web pages.

 Requesting Content from Web Pages
 ---------------------------------

-Whenever you visit a web page from your web browser, you are actually
-sending a request to fetch its content.
-This can be done using Python
-scripts.
-The Python `requests` package is widely used to
-handle all forms of HTTP requests.
-Let\'s walk through an exercise to
-get a better understanding of this concept.

 To fetch content, you can use the `get()` method, which, as
 the name suggests, sends a `GET` request to the web page from